Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Whole-Body Motion Planning

 \subsection{Flexible Planning\textemdash{}Leader-Follower MPC}

-Based on the TT model, we present an improved kinematic model called the Leader-Follower (LF) model.
-The LF model introduces an additional rotational DoF (i.e., $\theta_2$) at the connection between the truck and the hitch compared to the TT model.
+Based on the TT model, we present an improved model called the Leader-Follower (LF) model.
+The LF model introduces an additional rotational DoF (i.e., $\theta_2$) at the connection between the truck and the hitch compared to the TT model, and consider the cart and the robot as the leader and the follower.
 This enables the system to achieve more complex pose, as shown in Fig. \ref{LnF} (b).
-The design of the LF model is based on unicycle models linearization method in \cite{zhao2019bearing}.
+The design of the LF model is based on unicycle models linearization method in \cite{zhao2019bearing}: \begin{lemma} Consider a point shifted from the center point $\boldsymbol{p}_r=\boldsymbol{p}+r\boldsymbol{h}$, where $r$ is the distance and $\boldsymbol{h}=[\cos\theta,\sin\theta]^{\top}$, we can derive that: